Password-protect a Numbers spreadsheet on Mac

 Open a password-protected spreadsheet with Touch ID

-Double-click the spreadsheet, then place your finger on the right end of the Touch Bar at the top of your keyboard.
+Double-click the spreadsheet, then place your finger on Touch ID.

 If you add a password to a spreadsheet, or change an existing password, it applies only to that version of the spreadsheet and to subsequent versions.